jay-parkin/jay-parkin/README.md

 database management, covering all aspects from design to optimisation, with a solid grasp of SQL.

-I'm well-versed in version control systems such as Git, making collaborative software development a seamless process.
-I excel in debugging, testing, and deploying software applications, ensuring they meet the highest standards.
-My understanding of software architecture, security, and performance optimisation is thorough, and I'm committed to staying updated with the latest industry trends and technologies.

-I thrive in a collaborative team environment, effectively communicating for cross-functional projects and problem-solving.
-My adaptability and strong problem-solving abilities come into play when project requirements change, and I remain dedicated to delivering high-quality code, meeting deadlines, and exceeding client expectations.

 Let's connect and explore opportunities to work together!

 ## Work History